 MERVART, Ljudmila Aleksandrovna (née Levina).
 St.Petersburg 25.8.
 (6.9.)1888 — 9.9.1965.
 Russian Indologist, Anthropologist and South-East Asian (Indonesian) Scholar.
-Began study at St.Petersburg in 1910.
+Daughter of Aleksandr Mihajlovič Levin, Professor at Academy of Military Medicine.
+Gymnasium in St.Petersburg.
+Began study at St.Petersburg Oriental Faculty in 1910, married 1912.
 In 1914-18 in India and Sri Lanka doing fieldwork with his husband —> A. M. M., returned to St.Petersburg in 1922.
 In 1918-23 taught at Far Eastern University in Vladivostok.
-Like her husband worked in Museum of Anthropology and Ethnography in Leningrad.
-She was arrested in October 1929, liberated, but rearrested in 1930 and sentenced for five years like her husband.
-Surviving the camp she was liberated in 1935.
+Like his husband worked in Museum of Anthropology and Ethnography (Kunstkamera) in Leningrad.
+In 1927 official visit to Paris and Leiden.
+She was arrested in October 1929, released, but rearrested in 1930 and sentenced for five years like her husband.
+Surviving the camp she was released in 1935.
 According to Miliband: Kand. obščestv. nauk and kand. filol. nauk, both 1936, Docent 1940.
 In 1924-44 naučnyj sotrudnik at Ethnographical Institute of Russian Academy, in 1924-27 also taught at university.
 According to Vasil’kov et al. she was not allowed to work on her speciality before 1944.
-In 1945-48 at VIIJa, 1949-58 at Moscow Institut Vostokovedenija.
+In 1945-48 taught Malay/Indonesian at Voennoj Institut Inostrannyh Jazykov, in 1949-58 at Moscow Institut Vostokovedenija.
 She was the founder of Indonesian philology in Russia.